 Conclusion

+Cardio definitely has its place but too much aerobic exercise can bring your weight loss efforts to a screeching halt.
+It’s better to place more focus on nutrition followed by resistance and then add in a little bit of cardio for best results.
 Furthermore, doing too much cardio for weight loss can actually be counterproductive and negatively impact your metabolic rate.
 When people do excessive amounts of cardio, their bodies become depleted of important nutrients and energy which can cause them to gain weight instead of lose it.
 Understanding the principles of exercise physiology, including the impact of cardio on obesity, is crucial to developing a balanced workout routine that promotes weight loss and overall health.
 Remember to listen to your body and consult with a healthcare professional before starting any new exercise program.
 You’ve got this!

 FAQs Related To Cardio For Weight Loss